Anderson sharp on mound, Dodgers sweep D-backs with 3-1 win | News Channel 3-12

 AP Sports Writer

+PHOENIX (AP) — Manager Dave Roberts admits he winced a little when the Dodgers’ schedule came out and he saw a 10-game road stretch in mid-to-late May that included lengthy trips to Philadelphia, Washington and Arizona.

+Nearly two weeks and eight wins later, turns out it wasn’t so bad.

-PHOENIX (AP) — Tyler Anderson threw six effective innings, Will Smith added a solo homer and the Los Angeles Dodgers swept a four-game series from the Arizona Diamondbacks with a 3-1 win Sunday.
+Tyler Anderson threw six effective innings, Will Smith added a solo homer and Los Angeles swept a four-game series from the Arizona Diamondbacks with a 3-1 win Sunday.

+“When you get three, you want to go for four and get greedy,” Dodgers first baseman Freddie Freeman said.
+“It’s been a long road trip.
+Might as well end it on a positive note.
+It’s going to be good to get home — it feels like it’s been a long time.”

+The Dodgers will return to California with a stellar 33-14 record that leads the NL West.

 Anderson (6-0) continued his streak of great pitching, giving the Dodgers’ rotation a much-needed lift after injuries to Clayton Kershaw and Andrew Heaney.
 The veteran left-hander scattered five hits and has given up just two earned runs over his last 21 innings, spanning three starts that all ended in wins.